voxpupuli/puppet-icinga2/REFERENCE.md

 #### Private Defined types

 * `icinga2::feature`: Private define resource to used by this module only.
+* `icinga2::object`: Define resource to used by this module only.
 * `icinga2::tls::client`: A class to generate tls key, cert and cacert paths.

 ### Functions